-Inspections, health and safety checks, and audits take a big part of the leading indicators for many organizations.
-Setting quantitative targets for the management, supervision, and EHS teams are very common across many industries.
-On the other hand, the quality of these activities is often being questioned – are the companies really getting the expected value from those activities?
-Is the time being used efficiently?
-How efficient is the output of those inspection activities being checked and measured?
-I believe there are many more questions that you may ask or already have asked (or being asked) before.
+Inspections, health and safety checks, and audits take a big part as the leading indicators for many organizations.
+Setting quantitative targets for the management, supervision, and EHS teams is very common across many industries.
+On the other hand, the quality of these activities is often being questioned:

-There are many advantages of digitizing this routine part of Health & Safety.
-The first one is of course, the time aspect – why to spend 4 hours a day if the Artificial Intelligence can be doing this for us by:
+There are many advantages of utilizing technology for this routine part of Health & Safety.
+The first one is, of course; the time aspect – why spend 4 hours a day if artificial intelligence can be doing this for us by:

 - Generating objective results and outputs